Store Credit Cards That Don't Suck

 Blue Cash Preferred® Card from American Express

 While the Blue Cash Preferred® Card from American Express is not offered by a single store, it is worth considering for its high rate of return on purchases from eligible department stores and other featured retailers.
 Cardholders earn 3% cash back from purchases made at select U.S. department stores.
-3% cash back is also earned for U.S. gas purchases, and 6% is earned on up to $6,000 spent each year at U.S. supermarkets.
+3% cash back is also earned for U.S. gas purchases, and 6% is earned on up to $6,000 spent each year at U.S. supermarkets (1% cash back applies after that).
 1% cash back is earned on all other purchases.
+Apply by 5/3/17 to earn 10% cash back on U.S. restaurant purchases in the first 6 months, up to $200 back.
 There is a $95 annual fee for this card.
 Terms apply.
+See rates and fees.